VikaShol/Agrotech_Lab_2023/README.md

 The code in this repository is based on the work of [[Author's Name](https://github.com/s60sc).
 Please refer to their repository for the original source code and license information.
 For more detailed instructions and a step-by-step guide, please check out the accompanying [YouTube tutorial](https://www.youtube.com/watch?v=k_PJLkfqDuI) for this project.

+## Project Description

+This project consists of two parts: monitoring soil moisture levels and automating watering using solenoid valves, as well as controlling humidity levels with a fan.

+### Soil Moisture Monitoring and Automated Watering

+In the first part of the project, three soil moisture sensors are placed inside separate pots to monitor the moisture levels in the soil.
+These sensors measure the amount of moisture present in the soil and provide feedback to the system.

+Using the data from the soil moisture sensors, the system determines whether the soil requires watering.
+If the moisture levels drop below a certain threshold, indicating the need for water, the system triggers the watering mechanism.

+### Humidity Control

+The second part of the project focuses on controlling humidity levels using an SHT31 sensor.
+The SHT31 sensor measures the relative humidity (RH) in the environment.
+If the RH exceeds a predefined threshold, indicating excessive moisture, the system activates a fan to lower the humidity.

+By integrating the SHT31 sensor and the fan control mechanism, the system creates a closed-loop feedback system to maintain optimal humidity levels.
+This feature ensures a conducive environment for plant growth and helps prevent issues such as mold or fungal growth.

+Feel free to explore the repository for more detailed information, including circuit diagrams, code implementation, and setup instructions.